gheelan/twitterMapper/README.md

    The application uses the Twitter API to retrieve a live stream of tweets.
 The tweets are then checked against a query submitted by the end-user to determine if they contain certain keywords.
 In this context the query is a set of keywords and associated "and", "or", and "not" logic entered by the end-user (Ex. "dogs and cats", "peanut and butter or jelly and not bread").
 The Observer pattern is implemented between the LiveTwitterSource (Observable) and Query (Observer) classes.
 If a match is found between the query and a tweet the Twitter source notifies the Query class which then updates the map with a MapMarker representing the tweet.

-I've attached a basic UML package diagram as well as some UML class diagrams for some vital classes.
+I've attached a basic UML package diagram as well as some UML class diagrams for vital classes to provide a little more context.